 Once the application is filed, it can take anywhere from a few weeks to a few months for the application to be approved and the grant of probate to be issued.
 The timeline depends on the jurisdiction as well as if there are any problems with the application.

-Step 3: Pay the Probate Fees
+Step 3: Pay the probate fees

 The executor is responsible for paying probate fees to the court, along with any application costs.
 Probate fees vary by province and the value of the estate—an experienced estate lawyer or tax consultant can advise you on how to limit probate fees when planning your estate.